ambroseahawo/portfolio/src/content/legal/privacy-policy.md

 ## 3. How We Use Your Information

 - To respond to messages you send through contact forms.
-- To send newsletters and technical updates (with your consent).
 - To analyze traffic and site usage with privacy-focused analytics.
 - To maintain site performance, security, and reliability.

 ## 4. Legal Bases for Processing (GDPR Compliance)

 We process your information under one or more of the following legal bases:
-- Your consent (e.g., when signing up for the newsletter).
+- Your consent (e.g., when submitting a contact form).
 - Our legitimate interest (e.g., to maintain and improve the website).
 - Compliance with legal obligations.

 ## 5. Sharing of Information

 We do **not** sell, rent, or trade your data.
 We may share your information with:
-- Email service providers (e.g., Buttondown, Mailchimp) for newsletter delivery.
 - Analytics services (e.g., Plausible, Fathom — no personally identifiable info).
 - Infrastructure providers (e.g., Vercel, Cloudflare) for hosting and security.
 - Law enforcement or government if required by law.